-- By paying down the principal, or loan amount, on your home.
+- By paying down the principal, or loan amount, on your home

-- Through appreciation in the value of your home.
+- Through appreciation in the value of your home

-Your OptionsThere are several ways to you can access you home equity to pay off debt.
+Your OptionsThere are several ways you can access your home equity to pay off debt.

 - Cash-out refinancing.
 This involves paying off your current mortgage and taking out a new, larger mortgage.
 You get the difference in cash that you can use to pay off your debt.
 For example, if you have a $90,000 mortgage on a home that is worth $180,000, you can refinance and get a mortgage for $120,000.
 You get the difference of $30,000 to pay off your debt.
 Although your monthly mortgage payment will go up, the interest rate on the debt should be lower, and your overall debt payments (mortgage plus other debt) should be lower.

 - Home equity line of credit (HELOC).
 With a HELOC, you access the equity in your home as needed through a checkbook tied to your loan account.
 HELOCs have adjustable interest rates and you are charged interest only on the amount you withdraw, rather than the entire credit limit.
 The line of credit is typically for 10 or 20 years, and then there is a fixed period to pay off the remainder of the loan and interest.
-The interest rate on a HELOC is generally higher than rates on mortgages and home equity loans.
+The interest rate on a HELOC is generally higher than on mortgages and home equity loans.

 For a situation in which you need money in one lump sum, such as with consolidating debt, cash-out refinancing or a home equity loan are usually better choices than a HELOC.
-This is because a first mortgage or home equity loan will likely carry lower interest rates, and the rate can be fixed so you have the security of knowing how much your payments are each month.
+This is because a cash-out refinance or home equity loan will likely carry lower interest rates, and the rate can be fixed so you have the security of knowing how much your payments are each month.
 With a HELOC, you may also be tempted to pay only interest on the loan each month, which does nothing to actually reduce your debt load.

-Personal Loans for Non-HomeownersIf you do not own a home or do not have much equity in your home, you can still get a debt consolidation loan.
-Instead of a loan backed by your home, you can use a personal loan.
+Personal Loans for Non-HomeownersIf you do not own a home or do not have much equity in your home, you can still consolidate your debt.
+Instead of a loan backed by your home, you can consolidate debt with a personal loan.
 A personal loan will usually carry a higher interest rate than a loan using a home to secure it, but the interest rate can still be lower than that of a credit card.
 If you can lower your interest rate with a personal loan, you should still be able to lower your interest cost and pay off your loans more quickly.